spyder-ide/spyder-docs/doc/installation.rst

 If so, right-click on the application, select :guilabel:`Open`, then click :guilabel:`Open` in the resulting dialog, and the warning will no longer be shown.
 You can also click :guilabel:`Open Anyway` under :menuselection:`Security & Privacy --> General` in System Preferences.

-For more information on installing your own packages and using standalone Spyder with your existing Python environments, see our :ref:`FAQ<using_spyder_faqs_ref>`.

 .. _anaconda_install_ref: